NaelaAssaf/WebTech/md/03-php-intro.md

 and will be accessible at the URL: `http://localhost:8080`.

 You can pick any port, as long as it is between 1024 and 65535.
-By convention `8000` or `8080` is picked because of he resemblance with the official
+By convention `8000` or `8080` are picked because of he resemblance with the official
 HTTP-port: `80`.

 As mentioned before, by default the server will start in the current working